I

 runs outside and takes a shot.

-Eight calendars on the walls, no
+Eight calendars on the walls, no5.
+A Village Littered with Bones

 plumbing.
 The bathtub stocked